JaggedJax/CIO_Scale/README.md

 CIO Scale Java applet written by: William S. Wynn (CIO Technologies)

+Thanks to the following for their help and input:
+* Joe Carr

 CIO Scale is licensed under the MIT X11 License.
 Libraries included herein are unmodified, listed below, and are covered by their respective license.

 * libusb-win32 wrapper (Java): http://libusbjava.sourceforge.net